adwait1-g/adwait1-g.github.io/_posts/non-technical/2025-02-28-on-the-mdi-pgdm-ib-program.md

 # 8. Conclusion

 Alright, so this is all I wanted to cover.
-I will update in case something comes to my mind.
-Basically all the steps we went through, potential pitfalls and problems which I badly want my junior batches to avoid, and some info on how on-boarding in Berlin.
-Once you are on-boarded, your home, bank account, SIM etc., are set, you are good to go.
-I personally felt that if I had known the entire process like this, I would have done things better.
-So hopefully the next incoming batches gain something from this.
-I intentionally didn't give just a timeline and list of events that happen (that would be a simple one A4-page article), but I wanted to give more info, something which we had to research on our own, something we got to know at a later point of time.
-It helps to know all these at the beginning.

-This is hopefully the first of many articles.
-I want to write in detail about ESCP, my specialization, departments and professors here and so on.
+Intention is that students who take up the IB program should know before hand what the end-to-end processes look like so they can be better prepared, something that did not happen in my case.
+There can be variations in these processes every year, but this will probably be the general skeleton.
+I didn't want to give just the timelines and list of events, I wanted to describe it how it happens.
+I feel it helps to know all this in the very beginning.
+I wanted to add all the relevant documents as well, necessary at every process, I will update the article with that in some time.

+As of 28 Feb 2025, I am just 1.5 months into my European journey.
+I have a lot of time left here.
+This article will be updated and I intend to cover all the relevant details.
+Goal is to let the future incoming batches before hand what they will be doing from exchange year point of view.

+I will be writing a couple of more articles on the lines of this one, one on specializations at ESCP, a deep-dive into my spec and overall life here.

 Until then, take care.